Aliahmed-new/XSS_REPORTS/Reflected_xss_report_55.md

 ---
 ## Remediation
-1. Filter out dangerous tags like <script> <img> <svg> before they reach the page 2.Filter out dangerous methods like alert confirm prompt from any user supplied input 3.Filter out dangerous URI schemes like javascript: data: from any value going into an href attribute 4.If you are using PHP use htmlspecialchars() function to encode special characters before they touch the HTML 5.Use Cloudflare — they have so many built in rules that almost all XSS payloads get blocked automatically without you having to do anything extra.
+1. Filter out dangerous tags like <script> <img> <svg> before they reach the page
+2. Filter out dangerous methods like alert confirm prompt from any user supplied input
+3. Filter out dangerous URI schemes like javascript: data: from any value going into an href attribute
+4. If you are using PHP use htmlspecialchars() function to encode special characters before they touch the HTML
+5. Use Cloudflare — they have so many built in rules that almost all XSS payloads get blocked automatically without you having to do anything extra.